philipbutler/dbscan-cuda/README.md

 ./dbscan-serial
 ```

+## To do
+- [ ] Finish PDSDBSCAN description in my own words
+- [ ] Finish PDSDBCAN CUDA implementation
+- [ ] Create animations for 2D and 3D cases, and use this as a vehicle to build intuition for others to extrapolate to longer vectors
+- [ ] Add some of those^ & figures to this README, the animations as gifs would be great
+- [ ] create visuals for how memory is used
+- [ ] create a version using NVIDIA's recommended [CCCL](https://github.com/NVIDIA/cccl) library where possible
+- [ ] run experiments, (different cluster sizes, dimensions, distance metrics, distributions, real world data - could start with data from PDSDBSCAN paper) and including speed updates, and speed-of-light (SOL) analysis.

 # DBSCAN, Abstract algorithm
 DBSCAN clustering is very simple:
 - 2 points belong to the same cluster if their distance is less than `epsilon` (they're neighbors),